nielsbasjes/logparser/README-geoip.md

     /var/lib/GeoIP/GeoLite2-City.mmdb
     /var/lib/GeoIP/GeoLite2-Country.mmdb
+    /var/lib/GeoIP/GeoIP2-ISP.mmdb
     /var/lib/GeoIP/GeoLite2-ASN.mmdb

-You can achieve this by installing geoipupdate tool with the config file /etc/GeoIP.conf
+You can get some of those by installing geoipupdate tool with the config file /etc/GeoIP.conf

     # The following UserId and LicenseKey are required placeholders:
     UserId 999999